Defining operations for protected actions - PingOne Cloud Platform - PingOne Services - PingOne Authorize - PingOne

 When PingOne is managing user directory services and access token validation for an API service, you can define built-in access control rules and custom policies for an operation.
 When these services are managed externally, you can define custom policies for an operation, but you can’t configure built-in access control rules.

 • User membership in groups.
-Before you grant access based on group membership, make sure that you add users and create groups in PingOne.
+Before you grant access based on group membership, you must add users and create groups in PingOne.

-PingOne Authorize automatically generates policies for basic rules and deploys them when you deploy the associated API service.
+PingOne Authorize automatically generates policies for built-in access control rules and deploys them when you deploy the associated API service.

 Tip:

-For hands-on experience with defining basic rules for an API operation, see Tutorial 2: Controlling access to specific API operations.
+For hands-on experience with defining access control rules for an API operation, see Tutorial 2: Controlling access to specific API operations.

 Custom policies

-The following steps provide information about defining an operation with basic rules.
-For information about custom policies, see Adding custom policies for API services and operations.
+The following steps provide information about configuring built-in access control rules for an operation.
+For more information about custom policies, see Adding custom policies for API services and operations.

 1. Go to Authorization > API Services.